-Peru and Ecuador are two countries in South America that are both rich in history, culture, and natural beauty.
-Join us on this 22-day adventure as we discover what makes each country so vibrant and unique!
+Peru and Ecuador are two countries in South America rich in history, culture, and natural beauty.
+Join us on this 22-day service trip as we discover what makes each country so vibrant and unique!

 We will also have the opportunity to volunteer and give back to several communities throughout our adventures for a total of 60 hours of community service.
 In Peru, we will be welcomed into a community where we’ll form bonds with the families and children, teach English, and help out with light maintenance projects and farming.
 In the Galápagos we will help out with a variety of projects at a local daycare, elementary school, and sustainable farm.

 - Earn up to 60 hours of community service credits working with local communities in both countries

 - Help improve the village and school facilities in Misminay and Urubamba

 - Volunteer with local students and a sustainable farm